battleoverflow/catherine/README.md

 Already have Catherine modules installed?
 Run the installer again to update the modules!

 ## Issues
-If you are unable to run the installation script on WSL, try running these commands:
+If you are unable to run the installation script on WSL, try running these commands first:
 ```bash
 chmod +x Catherine_Installer
 ```